 The basic requirements for licensing include completing the licensing application, providing proof of product liability insurance (minimum $1,000,000), signing a license agreement, paying the applicable advance fees, obtaining product and design approval from the university through CLC, and reporting royalties on the sale of Texas Tech merchandise.

-(5) Marketing Costs (trade shows, catalogs, web sites, etc.)
+• Marketing Costs (trade shows, catalogs, websites, etc.)

-• Click on the "Licensing Info" link along the top navigation bar
+• Click on the "Get Licensed" link along the top navigation bar

-• Fill out the online form and then and click "Submit"'
+• Fill out the online form and then click "Submit"

 • Download and complete the licensee application